Registering a vof

 After filling in the forms listed under steps 1 and 2, make an appointment at a KVK office.
 Important!
 All partners must visit KVK in person to identify themselves.
 During the appointment, a KVK employee will check the completed forms and your ID to verify that your registration is complete.Make an appointment

 You have to pay a one-off fee to register your business with KVK.
 You can also opt to purchase a Business Register Certificate.
-You can only pay by debit card, credit card, or mobile phone.
+You can only pay by scanning the QR code on the invoice with your mobile.

 If all the partners in a vof are non-natural persons (not persons of flesh and blood), you do not need to visit a KVK office.
 In this case, please send the following documents to the KVK by post: